So, you’ve created your company… What’s next?

 Effective communication leads to influential thoughts and behavior.
 A clear articulation of your company’s vision and strategic goals allows your team members to proactively contribute their ideas and deliver on them.

-As communication serves as a passageway among your team members, clients, suppliers, and other stakeholders, it is important to be open for new ideas or innovation and even conflicting opinions to flow.
+As communication serves as a passageway among your team members, clients, suppliers, and other stakeholders, it is important to be open for new ideas or innovations and even conflicting opinions to flow.

 2. Teamwork and Delegation